-As for sonar, the transducer offers CHIRP and ClearVu.
+As for sonar, the transducer offers high wide CHIRP and ClearVu.
 On top of that, it’s dual beam capable.
-So, unlike the Garmin Echomap Plus 94sv, there’s no SideVu.
+However, unlike the Garmin Echomap UHD 94sv, it has no SideVu.

 The dual beam sonar works in the 77kHz and 200kHz frequencies.
 For CHIRP, the pulse is modulated in the range between 80kHz and 160kHz.
 ClearVu, on the other hand, uses a thin beam instead of the conical beam that is used for 2D.

 The combination of these sonar technologies provides a clear image of what passes below your boat.
 It offers enhanced separation between target fish and structure.
 You get an overall better bottom reading as it will have less clutter.